Independence National Historical Park

 The Early Days:

-The four blocks between Walnut and Arch Streets and 5th and 6th Streets, now known as Independence Mall, have served as a central gathering place for citizens since the mid-18th century.
-But unlike today’s governmental compounds, these leaders also lived and socialized in the area, making it one of the city’s first focal points for residential and commercial development.
+The four blocks between Walnut and Arch Streets and 5th and 6th Streets, now known as Independence Mall, was where 18th-century leaders worked, lived and socialized, making it one of the city’s first focal points for residential and commercial development.
 For instance, throughout parts of the 18th century, while the Articles of Confederation (1781), the Declaration of Independence (1776) and the U.S. Constitution (1787) were being created inside Independence Hall, Presidents George Washington and John Adams lived at 190 High Street, now the 500 block of Market Street.
 Just two blocks north, where the National Constitution Center now stands, the streets bustled with a community of vendors, artisans, shopkeepers and free black families.
 It was in this neighborhood that James Oronoko Dexter held the first organizational meeting for the African Episcopal Church of St. Thomas at his home in 1792.
 The first Free Quaker Meeting House was also built here in 1784 as a place of worship for Quakers who had been “read out” of the religion, many for disregarding its pacifist obligations and taking up arms in the Revolution.